Hemophilia B, F9 Gene Mutation Analysis, Whole Blood

 Specimen Type Describes the specimen type needed for testing

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-Acceptable: EDTA or sodium citrate
+Acceptable: Sodium citrate

 Specimen Volume: 6 mL

 1. Hemophilia B: Patient Information (T518) in Special Instructions is required.
 Please fax the completed form to 507-284-8286.

 2. New York Clients-Informed consent is required.
 Please document on the request form or electronic order that a copy is on file.
 An Informed Consent for Genetic Testing (T576) is available in Special Instructions.

 3. If not ordering electronically, complete, print, and send a Coagulation Test Request Form (T753) with the specimen (http://www.mayomedicallaboratories.com/it-mmfiles/coagulation-test-request-form.pdf)